 05/10/2012 - TLU Gets First Piece of Press!
 Continues Liberal Use of Exclamation Points!

 TLU appeared on the front page of The Bastrop Advertiser today after playing a benefit show for the Boys and Girls Club of Bastrop last weekend.
 The paper, a local weekly covering the greater Bastrop area in Bastrop, TX, apparently thought highly enough of the band's performance to feature the duo in front page coverage of the concert over the much more famous headliner, Eric Johnson.
 However, despite this veritable coronation, E&C have somehow maintained their humble outlook and down-home sensibility.
 "Just cause we made the cover, that doesn't really mean that we're, you know, bigger or better than Eric Johnson," said Emily.
 Christian respectfully agreed with his bandmate's assessment.
 "Totally," the TLU guitarist asserted.
 "People shouldn't forget that he's pretty good at the guitar," he added.
 Sources close to the band who have requested to remain anonymous suggest that the band's magnanimity may be due to the fact that, despite their photo appearing on the front page of the local weekly, and the accompanying caption identifying each band member by name, the story itself does not actually mention the name of the band.
 This unconventional journalistic tactic elicited mild surprise from E&C, although each band member maintained his/her composure and stoicism.
 "It's cool," stated Emily.
 "We're not in it for the fame," Christian said.
 "All we really care about is how many people like us on Facebook, and with over 100 people and counting, we're looking pretty good."
 While surprising to some, the practice of mentioning all individual members of a band rather than the band itself is not without precedent for the central Texas weekly.
 In 1994, the paper featured a cover photo of four well-known musicians with a caption that read: "Mick Jagger, Keith Richards, Ronnie Wood and Charlie Watts play a show of energetic and raunchy Rock and Roll music as members of some band that people elsewhere have apparently heard of."
-The article, which appeared during the foursome's know-forgotten "Voodoo Lounge" tour, may simply have been the small town's noble attempt to remind the rock legends that they hadn't made a decent album since 1980's Tattoo You and in fact had just dropped their fifth stinker in a row, following on the heels of Steel Wheels, Dirty Work, Undercover, and Emotional Rescue.
-All of which have their moments but stand embarrased and ashamed in the shadow of the band's earlier masterpieces.
+The article, which appeared during the foursome's now-forgotten "Voodoo Lounge" tour, may simply have been the small town's noble attempt to remind the rock legends that they hadn't made a decent album since 1980's Tattoo You and in fact had just dropped their fourth stinker in a row, following on the heels of Steel Wheels, Dirty Work, and Undercover.
+All of which have their moments but stand embarrassed and ashamed in the shadow of the band's earlier masterpieces.
 Sorry, Gav.
 In any event, check out TLU's suddenly-necessary "Press" page to read the story!

 05/05/2012 - TLU Opens for Eric Johnson!